Best Dress Shoes for Foot Health: A Podiatrist’s Guide

 Dress shoes do not have to wreck your feet — but you have to know the 4 features that make a podiatrist-approved dress shoe different from the typical narrow-toed pair.

 You’ve come to the right podiatry team.
 Dr. Tom Biernacki, DPM, FACFAS — board-certified foot & ankle surgeon with 3,000+ surgeries — explains exactly what podiatrist-recommended dress shoes means and what works.
-Call (810) 206-1402 for same-day appointment at Howell or Bloomfield Hills.
+Call (810) 206-1402 for same-day appointment at Howell or Bloomfield Township, or book a dress shoe fitting online.

 Medically reviewed by Dr. Tom Biernacki, DPM